Decision Trees: How They Work and Practical Examples

 What are some limitations of decision trees?

 Decision trees can overfit and be sensitive to data changes.
-They may also create biased trees if some classes dominate.
-These issues can be addressed through pruning, ensemble methods, and feature selection.
+If some classes dominate, they may also create biased trees.
+Pruning, ensemble methods, and feature selection can address these issues.

 What are some practical applications of decision trees?

 Decision trees are used in healthcare for diagnoses and treatment decisions.
 In finance, they're used for credit scoring and risk assessment.
-They're also applied in marketing, fraud detection, quality control, and recommendation systems.
+They also apply in marketing, fraud detection, quality control, and recommendation systems.

 How are decision trees used in business decision-making?